 Fun maths at home

 There are loads of ways to do maths at home and enjoy it.
-One of these is by playing our educational family maths game, Number Rumbler, which we developed with families and crowdfunded in 2015.
+One of these is by playing Number Rumbler, the game which we developed with families and crowdfunded in 2015.
 You can find out more about it on our ‘About Number Rumbler‘ page and buy it online on Amazon.
-Read some children’s reviews on the maths game from Kids in Museums.
+Read a parent’s review of the maths game from Kids in Museums.

 And there’s our list of games that are also maths, because many people just don’t notice the fun they are having with maths already.